The Human Truth Foundation

 q=188.

-When it comes to its responsibility towards the environment, Bangladesh is 48th in the world.
+When it comes to its responsibility towards the environment, Bangladesh ranks 48th in the world.
 This rank is calculated from 7 data sets.
-Bangladesh comes in the best 20 in terms of annual meat consumption per person40 (the lowest in Asia) and in energy to GDP efficiency41.
-It does better than average when it comes to the rate of rational beliefs on the environment in the population42 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-Bangladesh still has work to do.
-Bangladesh does worse than average in its forested percent change 1990-201543.
-It falls into the worst-performing 20 when it comes to its score on the Green Future Index44 (one of the worst in Asia).
-And finally, it is second-from-the-bottom in its environmental performance45.
+Bangladesh comes in the best 20 in annual meat consumption per person41 (the best in Asia) and in energy to GDP efficiency42.
+It does better than average in terms of the rate of rational beliefs on the environment in the population43 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+But, there's bad news too.
+Bangladesh does worse than average in its forested percent change 2000-202044.
+It sits amongst the bottom 20 in terms of its score on the Green Future Index45 (amongst the lowest in Asia).
+And finally, it is second-from-the-bottom in its environmental performance46.

 Higher is better